The annual variation of seasons due to the tilt (between 22.1° and 24.5°) of Earth's angle to the axis.

 The practice of growing plants without the use of synthetic pesticides, herbicides, and fertilizers, or of raising animals without the use of growth regulators, synthetic pesticides, feed that is produced using synthetic pesticides, herbicides, or fertilizers, and the like.
 Organic farmers and gardeners use short-lived, biodegradable pest-killers, biological pest control, rotation of crops, and manure and compost to control pests and provide plant nutrients.

-Surface layers dominated by the presence of large amounts of organic matter in varying stages of decomposition.
+The top surface layers of soil dominated by the presence of large amounts of organic matter and litter in varying stages of decomposition.

 An organic compound containing at least one covalently bonded atom of chlorine that has an effect on the chemical behavior of the molecule, and is found in highly toxic pesticides that are now largely banned in the West.